Joint PhD (Joint Doctorate)

 There are several steps to get your PhD research approved.
-One is recommend to start up these steps simultaneously.
+You are recommend to start up these steps simultaneously.

-1. Procedure at faculty level: approval of research plan and supervisor (incl. application procedure)
+1. Academic admission, approval of research plan and supervisor

-All international candidates need to complete a (mostly administrative) procedure during which the academic aspects (equivalence of your degree, research proposal, language skills) will be evaluated.
-This procedure may take some time (discounting the time spent gathering your documents and applying for a visa).
+All international candidates need to complete a (mostly administrative) acceptance procedure during which the academic aspects (equivalence of your degree, research proposal, language skills) will be evaluated.

-PhD supervisors are invited to register their international candidates who have acquired funding via the online tool Phd Wizard.
-In that case the standard application procedure (for candidates without funding) will be slightly different.
+To start up the application procedure, PhD supervisors are invited to register their international candidates via the online tool Phd Wizard.

 Holders of a Belgian degree must follow the standard admission procedure (i.e. only approval by faculty needed).

 For the drawing up of the contract, either the student or the supervisor must contact jointPhD@UGent.be.

 - names of both supervisors (including contact details)

 - partner institution (including contact details)